 - What do I need to bring?
 Open or Close

-Bring a large bottle of water, or fill one up when you get here (we have filtered water on tap) and two towels (one large enough to cover your mat – bath sized is best – and one for a shower).
+Bring a bottle of water, or fill one up when you get here (we have filtered water on tap) and a towel (large enough to cover your mat – bath sized is best).
 If you forget, we rent towels out at £2 each.
 You’ll also need a £1 coin for your locker.

 - What should I wear?Open or Close

 Wear relatively tight fitting clothes that stretch and move with you and absorb moisture.
 Women usually wear sports tops, t-shirts, leggings or shorts.
 Men wear shorts and t-shirts or vests.
 You don’t want anything loose or baggy as it will get in the way.
 Your usual gym clothes will be perfect.